Skip to main content

 To explain what a full meal is in the eyes of the USDA, we need to start with the USDA rules.
 We receive a monetary reimbursement from the Federal Government for each meal we sell to students.
 (We do not receive a reimbursement for adult meals or a second full meal for a student.)
 In order for us to get that reimbursement we must follow the USDA guidelines.
 These guidelines are in conjunction with the “Offer versus Serve” program.

 At lunch, we are required to “offer” students five components with each meal.
-Students are required to take three of those five components in order for us to count it as a “reimbursable meal”.
-Students are also required to take a serving of a fruit or vegetable for us to count it as a reimbursable meal.
-The components we offer are: Meat/Meat alternate, grain, fruit vegetable, and milk.
+Students are required to take a fruit or vegetable plus three other complete components out of the five offered in order for us to count it as a “reimbursable meal”.
+The components offered are 2ozs meat/meat alternate, 2oz credited grain, 1/2C fruit, 1/2C vegetable and 8 ozs milk.

-At breakfast we are required to offer four components to students; 1-2 ounce equivalent servings of bread/grain (a 2oz. serving counts as 2 components only at breakfast), an 8 oz. carton of milk, a ½ cup serving of fruit or vegetable, and a ½ cup serving of 100% juice.
-Students are required to take a 1/2C serving of fruit or vegetable for us to count it as a reimbursable meal.
-Reimbursable breakfast offerings include: grain, meat/meat alternate, fruit or vegetable, and milk.
+At breakfast, we are required to offer four items to students 1-2 oz equivalent servings of either grain or meat options or a combined serving of grain & meat, 8oz milk, ½ cup serving of fruit or vegetable, and 4oz serving of 100% juice.
+Students are required to take a 1/2C serving of fruit or vegetable along with 2 other items to credit as a reimbursable breakfast.

-At no time can a la carte' items (single item purchases), adult meals, or visitor meals can be charged to any lunch account.
+At no time can a la carte' items (single item purchases), adult meals, or visitor meals be charged to any lunch account.
 The new policy states that neither full paid students nor reduced pay students be allowed to charge more than one week's total of meal costs.
-At LCSS a full price reimbursable lunch costs a student $2.25 and a reduced price lunch costs $.40.
-A reimbursable breakfast costs $1.50 and a reduced price breakfast costs $.30.
-Full pay meal cost for one week is $18.75 and reduced pay meal cost for one week is $3.50.
+At LCSS a full price reimbursable breakfast costs $2.25 and a reduce breakfast costs 30¢.
+A full price reimbursable lunch costs $3 and a reduced lunch costs 40¢.
+One week’s cost for full priced breakfast & lunch is $26.25 and for reduced pay meals is $3.50.

 Local Charge Administrative Procedure Considerations